tmccoy14/KubernetesSecrets/README.md

 # KubernetesSecrets

-Easily create base64 encoded values for Kubernetes secrets.
+Easily encode and decode values for your Kubernetes secrets.